devded/fast-api-basic-template/README.md

 - `POST /job/add` - Adds a new job description to the vector database.
 - `GET /job/search` - Searches for jobs in the vector database.
-- `POST /user/add` - Adds a new user.
+- `POST /user/add`: Adds a new user.
+Requires `X-API-Key` header for authorization.

 ## API Documentation